 From 1998 since April 2007, he worked as researcher in Mobile Radiocommunications Laboratory, National Technical University of Athens and has been involved in many research projects, including channel measurements, modeling, and characterization for wireless communication systems, microwave system design, and mobile satellite communication systems.
 In May 2007 he became a permanent staff as a laboratory engineer in Mobile Radiocommunications Laboratory of National Technical University of Athens.

-He has more than 70 publications in international journals, conference proceedings, and book chapters.
-The aforementioned publications have resulted in more than 450 citations with an h-index of 11 and i10-index of 12.
-His current research interest includes millimeter wave propagation for future wireless communications systems, channel measurements, characterization, simulation and modeling for fixed or mobile communications systems, MIMO technology for mobile satellite systems, 5G communication systems, and biological effects of electromagnetic radiation.
+He has more than 90 publications in international journals, conference proceedings, and book chapters.
+The aforementioned publications have resulted in more than 850 citations with an h-index 14 and i10-index of 20.
+His current research interest includes millimeter wave propagation for future wireless communications systems, channel measurements, characterization, simulation and modeling for fixed or mobile communications systems, MIMO technology for mobile satellite systems, 4G and 5G systems, and biological effects of electromagnetic radiation.

 He is a member of IEEE and also a member of the Technical Chamber of Greece since 1998.
 He is a Senior Member of IEEE since August 2018.
-He serves as a reviewer for IEEE Journal on Selected Areas on Communications, IEEE Antennas and Wireless Propagation Letters, IEEE Transactions on Wireless Communications, IEEE Wireless Communications Letters, IEEE Communications Letters, IEEE Transactions on Vehicular Technology και Wiley Bioelectromagnetics (137 reviews).
+He serves as a reviewer for IEEE Transactions on Antennas and Propagation, IEEE Antennas and Wireless Propagation Letters, IEEE Transactions on Wireless Communications, IEEE Wireless Communications Letters, IEEE Communications Letters, IEEE Transactions on Vehicular Technology και Wiley Bioelectromagnetics (137 reviews).
 He serves as chair of IEEE Greece Section Vehicular Technology/Aerospace and Electronic Systems Joint Chapter since February 2020.

-Antennas and propagation, millimeter wave communications, land mobile satellite systems, 5G communication systems, electromagnetic exposure
+Antennas and propagation, millimeter wave communications, land mobile satellite systems, 5G communication systems, satellite communications systems, electromagnetic exposure.

 - Introductory Lab of Electronics and Telecommunications (Undergraduate - 3rd Semester)